 "In a post-apocolyptic Los Angeles, a wheelchair bound veteren volunteers for an experimental cybergenic program that wil allow him to walk again only to find that it turns him into a lethal killing machine pre-programmed to kill the last remaining member of the resestance - the woman he loves."

 On this day in 1994 (in Japan), Natural Selection (aka Dark Reflection) enjoyed its release on home video.
-According to our friends at IMDB.com, here's the plot summary:
+Directed by Jack Sholder from a story by Todd Slavkin and Darren Swimmer, the feature starred C. Thomas Howell, Lisa Zane, and Miko Hughes.
+Here's the plot summary as provided by IMDB.com:

 "Software programmer Ben Braden has it all: beautiful wife, cute kid, dream house, sports car, great job.
 Then one day the doorbell rings and he finds himself standing eye to eye with Alex Connelly, every inch his double and hell-bent on getting Ben's material features as well..."